What42Pizza/LooF/Documentation/Evaluator.md

   - returns whether or not TableIn is empty
 - **isEmpty ByteArrayIn**
   - returns whether or not ByteArrayIn is empty
-- **totalItemsIn TableIn**
+- **totalLengthOf TableIn**
-  - returns the number of items in the array part of TableIn plus the number of items in the hashmap part of Table
+  - returns the number of items in the array part of TableIn plus the number of items in the hashmap part of TableIn
+- **lengthOfHashMap TableIn**
+  - returns the number of items in the hashmap part of TableIn
 - **endOf TableIn**
   - returns lengthOf TableIn - 1
 - **endOf ByteArrayIn**